Bright Tots educational toy store offering baby toys toddler toys games & videos. ABA Therapy - Information on ABA Therepy - What is ABA?

 and participate in their social environment.
 Some traits you may observe when placed in social situations are temper tantrums,

 crying, noncompliance, inattention, fidgeting, staring, attempting to leave, or unwillingness.
-The use of ABA therapy can increase
+The use of ABA therapy can

-the desire in children with autism, therefore, significantly enhancing the effectiveness of the teaching environment.
+increase the desire in children with autism, therefore, significantly enhancing the effectiveness of the teaching environment.

 Discrete Trial Training

 Discrete trial training consists of a series of distinct repeated lessons or trials taught one-to-one.
-Each trial consists of a prior, a
+Each trial consists of a prior,

-“directive” or request for the individual to perform an action; a behavior, or “response” from the person; and a consequence, a
+a “directive” or request for the individual to perform an action; a behavior, or “response” from the person; and a consequence,

-s preferences.
+individual’s preferences.

 Many people initially respond to recognizable or concrete reinforcers such as food items.
 These concrete rewards are faded as